NarayaneRM/Cryptocurrency-App/README.md

 # Cryptocurrency App - React App

-A clean looking Cryptocurrency app base to tracker price
+A clean looking Cryptocurrency app base to tracker price.
+What Is a Cryptocurrency Price Tracker?
+A cryptocurrency price tracker monitors the current value of different digital currencies and tokens.
+Many of these services provide historical data as well, allowing users to compare current prices against older values.
+Let's try it out with this code.

 ## Available Scripts